 Please see our 'Submit' page for information on fees and how to send us your work.

-Steven John’s short stories, flash fiction and poetry has been published in many online literary magazines and print anthologies.
+Steven John’s short stories, flash fiction and poetry have been published in many online literary magazines and print anthologies.
 His microfiction appeared in Best Microfiction 2019 and 2020, he’s won the weekly Ad Hoc Fiction a record seven times and he’s proud to have read at the prestigious Stroud Short Stories on four occasions.
 He served as Senior Flash Fiction and Special Features Editor at New Flash Fiction Review from 2018-20.
+He has a Masters in Creative Writing.
 Steven can be found at www.stevenjohnwriter.com and on Twitter @stevenjohnwrite

 Claire is a marketing professional, copywriter and author.
-She has a first-class honours degree in Creative Writing and has written three children’s books.
+She has a first-class honours degree and a Masters in Creative Writing and has written three children’s books.
 Her prose and poetry has appeared in print anthologies and short story collections.
 Her plays have been performed at the Stroud Shakespeare Theatre Festival and script in hand at The Everyman Theatre, Cheltenham.
 In 2018 she won Cheltenham Poetry Festival’s flash fiction competition.
 Claire was recently chosen as one of the finalists in the prestigious Stroud Short Stories.
+She is currently taking a PhD in Creative Writing at University of Brighton.
 You can find her at https://claireharrison.blog/